donthorp/kandanapp.github.com/source/about/index.md

 footer: true
 ---
 ### Introduction
-Today I'd like to introduce you to [Kandan](https://github.com/kandanapp/kandan) an Open Source alternative to HipChat.
+Today We'd like to introduce you to [Kandan](https://github.com/kandanapp/kandan) an Open Source alternative to HipChat.

 What is Kandan?
 Kandan is a private chat service for your company or team.
 You can invite colleagues to share ideas and files in a persistent group chat room or rooms.